codefellows/portland-201d3/Week3_lab_BusMall.md

 Create a new branch from master for each day's lab, work on the new branch, and when the day's lab is done, issue a PR to master and accept the PR to merge that lab's features back to master.

 ### Daily Step 2: User Stories
 Worth **2 points** (10%) of each day's lab's grade.
-After Monday's scaffolding, at the start of each day's lab, work on a User Stories document first (e.g., &quot;userStories.md&quot;).
+After Monday's scaffolding, at the start of each day's lab, work on a User Stories document first (e.g., &quot;userStories.md&quot;) or put User Stories to README.md.
 Write your own list of user stories at the start of each day's lab; the most important part of the story is the "[why]" (benefit) clause: &quot;As a [who], I want [what], so that [why]&quot;.

 Consider the multiple roles involved: marketing research team, developer, focus group user.
 The commit logs in your repo will have a few initial commits for the scaffolding process (README.md, etc.) but next, you should have a 'user stories' commit in place *before* you write any web app code; lab graders will look for your User Stories commit to be timestamped before any JS logic code is committed.

 Example user stories (which you don't need to follow exactly - these are *only* examples for illustration):
-- As a marketing guru, I want an app that contains 1000 images, and show the focus group user 3 images at a time, drawn randomly from the 1000-image pool, so the end user doesn't get overwhelming with too much data at once.
+- As a marketing guru, I want an app that contains 1000 images but shows the focus group user 3 images at a time, drawn randomly from the 1000-image pool, so the end user doesn't get overwhelmed with too much data at once.
 - As a marketing uber-connoisseur, I want an app that lets users vote on products they would be willing to buy, so I can determine which products are most popular.

 ### **Daily Step 3**: Tests